 To receive my newsletter and for inquiries, send me an email.

-Her work has recently been published in NRC (NL), Der Spiegel (DE) and Volkskrant magazine Sir Edmund (NL).
+Her work has recently been published in NRC (NL), Der Spiegel (DE), Sir Edmund (NL) and The Correspondent (NL).